Training the firm’s future lawyers

 - Equally if candidates choose to conduct their solicitors qualifying exams full-time, for the successful candidate, we are happy to discuss the possibility of keeping a job open for their return at the end of the course – we have just done that with one of those on the programme.

-- Training contracts are also potentially available for those who succeed on the scheme.
+- Training contracts and trainee legal executive contracts are also potentially available for those who succeed on the scheme.
 In the last 12 months, for example, we have offered 3 training contracts.

 But don’t just take our word for it.